Kenya

 Partnering to Reach More Young People With Health Care

-Kenya has a young population–38 percent of Kenyans are under age 15.1 MOMENTUM Country and Global Leadership is partnering with Youth for Sustainable Development (Machakos Chapter), a Kenyan youth-led organization, to help them develop gender-transformative and age-specific health interventions that reach young people.
-MOMENTUM Country and Global Leadership also collaborates with a USAID-funded food security project, Nawiri, in Samburu and Turkana counties to help meet the health needs of adolescents and youth of all genders.
-We help Nawiri integrate adolescent health into their health programs and work with the Kenyan Ministry of Health to assess adolescent health care in county-level systems.
+Thirty-eight percent of Kenyans are under age 15.
+MOMENTUM Country and Global Leadership is supporting Youth for Sustainable Development (Machakos chapter), a Kenyan youth-led organization, to develop gender-transformative and age-appropriate health interventions for young people.
+MOMENTUM Country and Global Leadership also collaborates with Nawiri, a USAID-funded food security project, in Samburu and Turkana counties, to integrate adolescent health into their health programs and assess adolescent health care at the county level.

 Learn how we harness the power of youth voices to make health systems more responsive to the needs of young people.